-Our new web application uses a MySQL job queue at the backend to handle job submission.
-It’s source is available at GitHub.
+Our new web application uses a job queue at the backend to handle job submission and management.

-- Short queue: Time out after 30 seconds, highest priority
+- Short queue: Time out after 30 seconds execution time, highest priority

-- Long queue: Time out after 40 min, lower priority
+- Long queue: Time out after 2 hours execution time, lower priority

-You can choose the queue with the buttons on the right side below the Query Form.
-They are disabled for the guest, so if you cannot see them, please login first.
-(Still need an account?
-Click here to register!)
+You can choose the queue with the drop down field on the right side below the Query Form.

-The queue supports simple priorities: jobs submitted to the Short queue have highest priority and thus are executed first.
-Long queue jobs have lower priority and thus need to wait until all Short queue jobs are done.
+The queue supports simple priorities: jobs submitted to the 30 seconds queue have highest priority and thus are executed first.
+Medium and long queue jobs have lower priorities and thus need to wait until all jobs with higher priority are done.

 You can check the execution state any time by clicking on the job’s name in the “Job list” (left side bar) and selecting the tab for “Job Details”.
 The row “Job status” tells you, if the job started already.